cynthiapinedoh79/Project2js/README.md

 ---

 ### JS Files.
+1. index.js – Manages all logic related to the homepage, including navigation and event handling for the three main buttons: Quiz, Check This!, and Play & Save!.
-1. quiz.js – – Handles all logic related to the quiz feature, including navigation, score calculation, and conditional redirects based on user answers.
+2. quiz.js – – Handles all logic related to the quiz feature, including navigation, score calculation, and conditional redirects based on user answers.
-2. facts.js – Controls the behavior of the fact card section, such as generating, cycling through, and resetting educational bookkeeping facts.
+3. facts.js – Controls the behavior of the fact card section, such as generating, cycling through, and resetting educational bookkeeping facts.
-3. prize.js – Manages the “Play & Save!” mini-game logic, including card reveal animation, prize display, and back navigation.
+4. prize.js – Manages the “Play & Save!” mini-game logic, including card reveal animation, prize display, and back navigation.

 ---